jehaj/thread-art-server/README.md

 - Using `git clone` and compiling it in the `Dockerfile`.
 - Having compiled it before and downloading it with `ADD`.

-I am leaning towards the first option.
-After some research it can be done with [multi-stage builds in docker](https://docs.docker.com/build/building/multi-stage/).
+This project implements the first option.
+It is done with [multi-stage builds in docker](https://docs.docker.com/build/building/multi-stage/).

 ## Commands